seedifferently/boto_rsync/README.md

  * Python 3.x support has not yet been tested.
  * At this time, the script does not take advantage of boto's "multipart" transfer methods. (pull requests welcome!)
+ * As of this writing, the release version of boto (2.1.1) seems to be buggy when attempting to perform GS to GS transfers.
+Use the latest boto github source if you need this functionality.

 ## Disclaimers and Warnings ##